learn

 Caution advised.
 Water quality usually suitable for swimming, but young children, elderly or those with compromised health may be at increased risk.

-For lakes and rivers that are routinely monitored for potentially toxic algae – this site exceeded the surveillance criteria when recently tested.
-Avoid contact where potentially toxic algae is present.
+For lakes and rivers that are routinely monitored for toxic algae – this site exceeded the surveillance criteria when recently tested.
+Avoid contact where toxic algae is present.

 Unsuitable for swimming.
 This site did not meet the water quality standards for faecal indicator bacteria when sampled, OR the predicted result is that this site has a high health risk and is unlikely to meet water quality guidelines for swimming.